rodrigo93/stock-tracker-social-media-app/README.md

 # Stock Tracker

-Stock Tracker is an sample application where people can track stocks and add friends to see the stocks they are tracking as well.
+Stock Tracker is an simple application where people can track stocks and add friends to see the stocks they are tracking as well.

 ### Technical information